Chatbots: The Essential Guide

 Good chatbot software utilises NLP to grasp what the customer needs and delivers the best result based on this.
 NLP is able to understand naturally phrased questions by taking the contact query, analysing it for search intent, keywords, grammar, and popularity to produce the most relevant response.

-f the query intent is not clear, some chatbot solutions will use an additional search layer that aims to understand the context of the question being asked as well as the sentence structure.
+If the query intent is not clear, some chatbot solutions will use additional search layers to understand at least the sentence structure and even the context of the query.
 For example, Synthetix utilises a system called "Jabberwocky" to unpick sentences and analyse a range of word classes to identify conversational responses based on proprietary NLG.
 These can also be manually edited and configured by the Knowledge Manager.
 The purpose of these complimentary search layers is to add personality, increase accuracy and ensure the customer always receives a conversational response, not simply "I’m sorry, I don’t understand the question”.
 As this strategy avoids many of the failure states of modern chatbots, is has improved CSAT scores for many companies.